 Maximum power is often most beneficial when the batteries are depleted or during the winter months, when the power is needed more because the days are shorter.
 Some solar experts report that MPPT makes little impact on small solar arrays in warm climates.
 However, when solar panels are connected in series, raising the input voltage above the battery terminal voltage, MPPT is really helpful.

 Therefore, MPPT charge controllers might not be advantageous in all situations.
 Understanding the project goals and your client’s needs can help in the design process.
 Often, customers want to use low-cost components.
-If it does seem beneficial, it is helpful to explain to clients the advantages that MPPT provides to justify the additional expense.
+If it does seem beneficial, explaining to clients the advantages of MPPT to justify the additional expense is helpful.
 Educating clients can be critical to closing on projects.

 GreenLancer specializes in solar design and engineering services.
-If you need permit-ready solar plan sets, engineering stamps, and solar design services, create a GreenLancer account.
+Complete the form below to learn more about our solar plan sets, engineering stamps, and interconnection services.